-Commercial Real Estate: Commercial real estate loans include owner-occupied commercial real estate loans and loans secured by income-producing properties.
-Owner-occupied commercial real estate loans to operating businesses are long-term financing of land and buildings.
-These loans are repaid by cash flow generated from the business operation.
-Real estate loans for income-producing properties such as apartment buildings, office and industrial buildings, and retail shopping centers are repaid from rent income derived from the properties.
+Commercial Real Estate - Non-Owner Occupied: Commercial real estate loans for income-producing properties such as apartment buildings, office and industrial buildings, and retail shopping centers are repaid from rent income derived from the properties.
 Loans within this portfolio segment are particularly sensitive to the valuation of real estate.